The fire and an imposing parrilla sit in the center of the room, surrounded by a square bar.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-While upsettingly early for Argentines, this is perfect for early bird me.
+Both meals start relatively early depending on which menu you choose.
+The tasting menu starts at 7:40 pm.
+While upsettingly early for Argentines, this was perfect for early bird me.

 A lot of meat is about to be consumed and you’ll need the rest of the night to digest before collapsing into bed.